 If you have a lot of product build up, you may shampoo your with a low PH shampoo, preferably sulfate-free.
 Wash your hair with warm water to open the hair cuticles and allow the shampoo to cleanse your hair extensions.
 Follow up with a moisture-rich or deep conditioner.
 Rinse the conditioner out with cold water to close the hair cuticles and to seal in moisture which results in shiny, smooth hair with less frizz.
 Gently pat dry your hair with a towel and allow your hair to air dry naturally.
 To protect your investment, we do not recommend rubbing your hair with a towel or blowing drying your hair at all.

-Please try not to sleep with wet hair extensions!
+Please do not to sleep with wet hair extensions!
 This can cause tangling and matting.
 Before going to bed, we highly recommend braiding your hair into one loose braid at the back of your neck.
 Try using a bonnet or scarf made of satin or silk to retain moisture.
 You can take it one step further by sleeping on a satin or silk pillowcase!

 Other Important Tips

 If swimming with hair extensions the following precautions are advised to be taken.
 Use a head band and place your hair in a loose braid.
 We do not recommended wearing a swim cap as this could cause matting.
 Try to avoid underwater swimming.
 If your hair extensions do get wet, we recommend you wash your hair immediately after swimming.
 Use a clarifying shampoo to remove chlorine or saltwater, a deep conditioner, and let your extensions air dry.